-Individuals with non-alcoholic fatty liver disease (NAFLD) typically exhibit features commonly seen in metabolic syndrome (MS), along with the accompanying risk factors for cardiovascular disease[34].
-As previously mentioned, NAFLD is strongly associated with metabolic syndrome and obesity[35].
-Type 2 diabetes mellitus (T2DM) and dyslipidemia are recognized as significant risk factors for NAFLD[36].
-Research has demonstrated a higher occurrence of cardiovascular disease (CVD) in individuals with non-alcoholic fatty liver disease (NAFLD), regardless of whether they had diabetes or not.
-Hence, NAFLD is commonly linked to an unhealthy way of living, and there is evidence indicating that modifying unhealthy lifestyles can lower transaminase levels and enhance NAFLD[37].
-A study on patients with type 2 diabetes mellitus (T2DM) discovered a higher occurrence of peripheral vascular, coronary, and cerebrovascular diseases in individuals with non-alcoholic fatty liver disease (NAFLD) compared to those without NAFLD[38].
-The prevalence of coronary, cerebrovascular, and peripheral vascular disease was significantly higher in subjects with NAFLD, even after accounting for normal cardiovascular disease risk factors, medication usage, and diabetes-related variables.
-According to Byrne et al., more than 20 investigations, including both prospective and retrospective ones, have examined the connection between NAFLD and cardiovascular disease.
-They have determined that cardiovascular disease poses a significant and immediate risk.
-This finding is consistently being supported by ongoing studies.[39, 40]
+Individuals with NAFLD typically exhibit features commonly seen in metabolic syndrome (MS), along with the accompanying risk factors for cardiovascular disease[35].
+As previously mentioned, NAFLD is strongly associated with metabolic syndrome and obesity[36].
+Type 2 diabetes mellitus (T2DM) and dyslipidemia are recognized as significant risk factors for NAFLD[37].
+Research has demonstrated a higher occurrence of cardiovascular disease (CVD) in individuals with NAFLD, regardless of whether they had diabetes or not.
+Hence, NAFLD is commonly linked to an unhealthy way of living, and there is evidence indicating that modifying unhealthy lifestyles can lower transaminase levels and enhance NAFLD[38].
+A study on patients with T2DM discovered a higher occurrence of peripheral vascular, coronary, and cerebrovascular diseases in individuals with NAFLD compared to those without NAFLD[39].
+The prevalence of coronary, cerebrovascular, and peripheral vascular disease was significantly higher in subjects with NAFLD, even after accounting for normal cardiovascular disease risk factors, medication usage, and diabetes-related variablesMore than 20 investigations, including both prospective and retrospective ones, have examined the connection between NAFLD and cardiovascular disease, and it has been determined that cardiovascular disease poses a significant and immediate risk [29].
+This finding is consistently being supported by ongoing studies.[40, 41]